 Asia has both the highest and the lowest points on Earth’s surface, the longest coastline, the world’s broadest climatic extremes, and the most diverse forms of vegetation and animal life on Earth.
 Being the biggest and most populated continent, Asia is home to the largest (Russia) and most populated (China) nations.

 There’s so much to learn about this vast continent, from the incredibly diverse cultures to the utterly mouth-watering food!
-Let’s waste no more time, here are 52 interesting facts about Asia that’ll teach us a thing or two…
+Let’s waste no more time, here are some interesting facts about Asia that’ll teach us a thing or two…

 It’s thought that around a third of all the land on the planet falls within Asia.
 What’s more, around 60% of all living people reside out East!

 The biggest country in Asia is, of course, Russia, however, part of the country falls within Europe.
 However, there are countries in Asia with bigger populations, such as China and India, who have populations which extend well over a billion people.
 In fact, they are the only two countries in the world to host over a billion.

 3. Asia is Full of People!

 In fact, Asia is the most populous continent in the world.

 As January, 2021 the current population of Asia is 4,661,670,489 according to the latest United Nations estimates.

 Asia’s population is 59.76% of Earth’s total population!

 Asia’s total size is 44,579,000 km2 or 17,212,000 sq. miles, about 30% of Earth’s total land area and 8.7% of the Earth’s total surface area.